Tannenberg (video game): Attrition Warfare

-Rifle Deathmatch game mode
+Rifle Deathmatch

 In Rifle Deathmatch, players fight in a free for all battle, armed only with one of the rifles and add-ons they can choose from when joining the game.
 This is a skill-based game-mode, where marksmanship and tactical cunning are rewarded.
 Players can earn experience and Career Points by killing other players, and with the Career Points can level up their rifles, gaining extra accessories for it, such as a bayonet.

 Audio

 Niels van der Leest was the audio director for Tannenberg.

 Reception

-A Rock, Paper, Shotgun Early Access review of the game commended it for portraying war with some nuance: "While war shooters typically deal in bombast and screaming and artillery barrages, Tannenberg juxtaposes that with quiet, everyday tragedies."
+A Rock, Paper, Shotgun website gave a positive opinion to the Early Access version, saying that the game serves as a contrast to the "bombastic" and "spectacular" war games, with quiet, everyday tragedies.
 The reviewer described Tannenberg as an improvement compared to Verdun, but also less unique.

-"It's already a better game, certainly a more exciting one, but it's not got as unique an appeal."
+Sequel

+A sequel to Tannenberg, Isonzo, takes players to the Italian Front during WWI.
+Released on September 13, 2022, Isonzo offers a team-based multiplayer experience with historically accurate weapons, uniforms, and maps based on the Southern Front's real battlefields.
+Developed by BlackMill Games, Isonzo allows for up to 48 players per team on PC and 40 on consoles.
+AI bot support is also included.

+A fourth game in the WW1 game series, Gallipoli, was announced in August 2025.